ChristianNally/LHL-webdev-lectures-nally/SPOT/ROADMAP.md

 Features Roadmap for SPOT
 -------------------------

+-1) Right now there is a /logintoken route that returns JSON.
+We need to switch the /login POST route to return something similar...
+AND figure out how to make the token user specific.
+Subsequent API requests should check for a valid user identifying token.
+For now the API is entirely open.
+But how will the correct UID be submitted?
+I think there is a session cookie that holds their email address.

 0) Automatically include the 'coffee vs. naan' question in all Days. (play precedes innovation!) which will provide a single place to edit when new break-videos come online.
 [2 hours]